 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Certificate in [Specialty] Education (AK1275) Applicants are required to have met University Entrance requirements.
-Must meet Education Council and the Vulmerable Children's Act (VCA 2014) requirements, including police clearance and personal declaration.
-Satisfactory referee reports Interview, numeracy and literacy competency Certificate in Conflict Resolution (AK3653) CV, interview may be required.
+Must meet Education Council and the Vulnerable Children's Act (VCA 2014) requirements, including police clearance and personal declaration.
+Satisfactory referee reports Interview ^b , numeracy and literacy competency Certificate in Conflict Resolution (AK3653) $CV, interview^b$ may be required.
 Relevant community or work experience.
 Certificate in Business (AK4740) Completion of Year 13 or equivalent.
 Preference will be given to applicants who have at least 50 NCEA Level 3 credits and have met the literacy and numeracy requirements for University Entrance or equivalent.
-Certificate in Legal Studies (AK2601) Applicants are required to have met University Entrance requirements.
-Certificate in Mãori Development (AK3767) Interview may be required. a.
-This is usually in the form of a written cc a.
-This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice. experience and or understanding of the career choice.
+Certificate in Business Studies (AK1007) Certificate in Legal Studies (AK2601) Applicants are required to have met University Entrance requirements.
+Certificate in Mãori Development (AK3767) Interview ^b may be required.

+a.
+This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice. b.
+Interview may take the form of a face to face discussion, video or written response to questions.